marciof/Eon/specification/Specification.md

 If any of the arguments isn't a number, it returns the result of `(debug 'type-mismatch)`.

-If at least two of the arguments are the positive and negative infinity, it returns the result of `(debug 'indeterminate-arithmetic)`.
+Adding negative infinity to positive infinity returns the result of `(debug 'indeterminate-arithmetic)`.

 ```
-(+ x ...) : Number
+(+ x:Number ...) : Number
 ```

 ## `-` ##